heathercreighton/High-School-Program/python/lessons/pycharm-setup.md

 ## Connecting Project to GitHub

-For this section, make sure you're on the **bandsaw** wifi network.

 [Connecting PyCharm and GitHub](https://www.jetbrains.com/help/pycharm/manage-projects-hosted-on-github.html)

-- Log in to your Home Depot GitHub account at: [GitHub at Home Depot](https://github.homedepot.com)
+- Log in or Create your GitHub account on: [GitHub](https://github.com)

 * * *